 Zen Buddhism may teach us the importance of living in the present, however the past does matter, since its legacies are in the present.
 To discover parallels with the world then and now helps us to connect the dots of separate issues and see clearly.
 Fractured communities and a world in chaos is nothing new.
 Elton Mayo, the Australian-born psychologist, industrial researcher, organizational theorist, and inventor of the coffee break, made a speech at the New England Conference on National Defense, April 1941.
 The Descent into Chaos is alarmingly relevant to today.

 Bohemian writers and artists first discovered the fishing villages and pueblos blancos of southern Spain in the 1950s.
 Fast forward to now, and a house in Gaucin can easily set you back 1 million euros or more.
 Gael Elton Mayo, writer-researcher for the Magnum Photographic Group in Paris, 1950-56, was a free spirit and lived in Spain in the early 1950s, described in her column, Letter from Madrid (Moroccan Courier Dec.
-1953).
+1953) and to a far greater extent in her memoir, The Mad Mosaic.